-- (1) This rule applies in relation to the obligation under section 50 of the Law on a retailer tomust offer and apply payment plans for: - (a) hardship customers; and - (b) other residential customers experiencing payment difficulties if the customer informs the retailer in writing or by telephone that the customer is experiencing payment difficulties or the retailer otherwise believes the customer is experiencing repeated difficulties in paying the customer's bill or requires payment assistance. - (2) However, a retailer is not required to offer a payment plan to a customer referred to in subrulesubclause (1) if the customer: - (a) has had 2 payment plans cancelled due to non-payment in the previous 12 months; or - (b) has been convicted of an offence involving illegal use of energy in the previous 2 years. - (3) A retailer must provide information to a customer referred to in subrulesubclause (1) about the availability of government funded energy charge rebate, concession or relief schemes, including the Utility Relief Grant Scheme.
+- (1) This rule applies in relation to the obligation under section 50 of the Law on aA retailer tomust offer and apply payment plans for: - (a) hardship customers; and - (b) other residential customers experiencing payment difficulties if the customer informs the retailer in writing or by telephone that the customer is experiencing payment difficulties or the retailer otherwise believes the customer is experiencing repeated difficulties in paying the customer's bill or requires payment assistance. - (2) However, a retailer is not required to offer a payment plan to a customer referred to in subrule\subclause (1) if the customer: - (a) has had 2 payment plans cancelled due to non-payment in the previous 12 months; or - (b) has been convicted of an offence involving illegal use of energy in the previous 2 years. - (3) A retailer must provide information to a customer referred to in subrulesubclause (1) about the availability of government funded energy charge rebate, concession or relief schemes, including the Utility Relief Grant Scheme.

-This subrule is a civil penalty provision for the purposes of the Law.
-(See the National Regulations, clause 6 and Schedule 1.)(3A) A retailer must not require the payment of any amount as a condition of providing the customer with an application form for a Utility Relief Grant.
+- This subrule is a civil penalty provision for the purposes of the Law.
+(See the National Regulations, clause 6 and Schedule 1.)(3A)

-- (4) Rule Clause 72 applies to a residential customer referred to in subrule subclause (1) (b) in the same way as it applies to a hardship customer. - (5) Application of this rule clause to standard retail contracts
+A retailer must not require the payment of any amount as a condition of providing the customer with an application form for a Utility Relief Grant. - (4) RuleClause 72 applies to a residential customer referred to in subrulesubclause (1) (b) in the same way as it applies to a hardship customer.

-This ruleclause applies in relation to market retail contracts-(other than prepayment meter market retail contracts).
+This ruleclause applies in relation to market retail contracts-(other\than prepayment meter market retail contracts).